-Precisely from my first work visit to Veneno TattooI am managing to return to the constancy of the days in the capital after the beginning of the pandemic!
+It was precisely from my first working visit to Poison TattooI am managing to return to the constancy of the days in the capital after the beginning of the pandemic!

-I can finally move forward with the super tattoo projects started before the confinement in Madrid and the new ones that are emerging.
+Finally I can move forward with the super tattoo projects started before the confinement in Madrid and the new ones that are coming up.

-The new place of Veneno Tattoo is even larger than the previous one and is designed to accommodate a few tattoo artists and tattooed people at a time.
+The new location of Poison Tattoo is even larger than the previous one and is designed to accommodate a few tattoo artists and tattooed people at a time.
 So much so that it has a large team of resident artists and constantly receives guest artists and regulars.
 Professionals of different styles, national and international, for all tastes and from all places.

 The rooms where we tattoo are connected, which allows each tattooist to have his personal space, privacy with the client and at the same time interact with others.
 By raising your head you can sometimes see from a distance the tattoos done in the other booths or chat with colleagues and tattooed of the day.

-The walls are covered with flash tattoopaintings and masks.
+The walls are covered with tattoo flashpaintings and masks.
 There is no lack of dragons, skulls, beautiful girls, monsters and gods.
 Wherever you look, you find inspiration and good references for future tattoos.